CHINESE LANGUAGE 2

 30-28:

-The outcome of the individual exam components (oral exam, translation into Chinese, and translation into Italian) is overall excellent.
+The outcome of the individual exam components (oral exam, translation into Chinese, and essay) is overall excellent.
 The candidate demonstrates excellent command of the topics covered in the oral exam and the ability to describe them in Chinese, shows excellent ability to translate a short text from Italian into Chinese, and is fully able to translate a short Chinese text on the topics covered by the course, demonstrating excellent ability to render linguistic and rhetorical devices specific to the textual genre addressed in the course.

 27-25:

-The outcome of the individual exam components (oral exam, translation into Chinese, and translation into Italian) is overall more than good.
+The outcome of the individual exam components (oral exam, translation into Chinese, and essay) is overall more than good.
 The candidate demonstrates good command of the topics covered in the oral exam and the ability to describe them in Chinese, shows good ability to translate a short text from Italian into Chinese, and is able to translate a short Chinese text on the topics covered by the course, demonstrating good ability to render linguistic and rhetorical devices specific to the textual genre addressed in the course.

 24-22:

-The outcome of the individual exam components (oral exam, translation into Chinese, and translation into Italian) is fair.
+The outcome of the individual exam components (oral exam, translation into Chinese, and essay) is fair.
 The candidate demonstrates fair command of the topics covered in the oral exam and the ability to describe them in Chinese, shows fair ability to translate a short text from Italian into Chinese, and is able to translate a short Chinese text on the topics covered by the course, demonstrating fair ability to render linguistic and rhetorical devices specific to the textual genre addressed in the course.

 21-18:

-The outcome of the individual exam components (oral exam, translation into Chinese, and translation into Italian) is sufficient.
+The outcome of the individual exam components (oral exam, translation into Chinese, essay) is sufficient.
 The candidate demonstrates sufficient command of the topics covered in the oral exam and limited ability to describe them in Chinese, shows sufficient ability to translate a short text from Italian into Chinese, and is able to translate a short Chinese text on the topics covered by the course, demonstrating limited ability to render linguistic and rhetorical devices specific to the textual genre addressed in the course.

 Teaching is organized in: